tweatherfordk/Linear-Regression-Housing-Model/README.md

 ## Future Work

-One long term goal that we have for this project is to improve our R-squared score by adding walking-score of the region.
-Eventually we would like to expand this price model to be  a generalized price estimate of homes across the country.
+One long term goal is to improve our R-squared score by adding walking-score of the individual homes, this information can be scrapped from the Walking Score API.
+Eventually we would like to expand this model and create a generalized price estimate of homes across the country.
 This would require a nation wide dataset as well as more careful feature engineering.
+We would like to compare our estimates to homes that are not in King County and see how this model preforms on completely new data.